Miami University: Athletics

 Miami's National Collegiate Athletic Association (NCAA) Division I sports teams are called the RedHawks; the program offers 18 varsity sports for men and women.
-They compete in the Mid-American Conference (MAC) in all varsity sports except ice hockey, which competes in the National Collegiate Hockey Conference.
+They compete in the Mid-American Conference (MAC) in all varsity sports except ice hockey, which competes in the National Collegiate Hockey Conference, and men’s swimming and diving, which competes in the Missouri Valley Conference.
 Miami's athletic teams had several names before 1928, when Miami Publicity Director R.J.
 McGinnis coined the nickname "Redskins".
 In 1996, the Miami Tribe of Oklahoma, which works with the university on Native American relations, withdrew its support for the nickname.
 The board of trustees voted to change the nickname to the RedHawks in 1997.
 The current athletic director is David Sayler, who was hired to the position in December 2012.

 Miami University fosters a complementary relationship with Ohio University, highlighted by the Battle of the Bricks.

 Miami is nicknamed the "Cradle of Coaches" for the coaches that have trained through the Miami RedHawks football program, including College Football Hall of Fame inductees Paul Brown, Carmen Cozza, Weeb Ewbank, Ara Parseghian, Earl Blaik, Woody Hayes, Bo Schembechler, and Jim Tressel.
 Two former players, John Harbaugh and Sean McVay, coached their respective teams to victories in Super Bowl XLVII and Super Bowl LVI, with McVay becoming the youngest head coach to win the Super Bowl at age 36.
 Former Miami quarterback Ben Roethlisberger became a two-time Super Bowl winning quarterback for the Pittsburgh Steelers.
 Miami's football team plays in Yager Stadium; they formerly played in the now demolished Miami Field.
 The current head coach is Chuck Martin, who was named head coach on December 3, 2013.
 The RedHawks compete each year against the Cincinnati Bearcats for the Victory Bell, a tradition that dates back to 1888.
-The Battle of the Bricks is also played annually against the Ohio Bobcats.
 The RedHawks are 8–7 all-time in bowl games and have secured 23 conference titles as of the 2023 season.